U.S. Route 49: Mississippi

-At Jackson, US 49 upgrades to Interstate Highway standards before joining I-20 using a two-lane flyover.
-About a mile later, I-20/US 49 merges with I-55 at a stack interchange.
+Just north of the city of Richland, US 49 upgrades to Interstate Highway standards before joining I-20 (at exit 47) using a two-lane flyover.
+About a mile later, in Jackson proper, I-20/US 49 merges with I-55 at a stack interchange.
 I-20/I-55/US 49 crosses the Pearl River into Hinds County and bypasses Downtown Jackson, where I-55 departs to the south.
 US 49/I-20 continue west until US 49 ends its run with I-20 and joins I-220 before turning northwest to Yazoo City.
 A split in the highway, rare in the U.S. Highway System, begins here; both routes head into the Mississippi Delta, US 49W serving the towns of Belzoni and Indianola, where it junctions with US 82 and its four-lane segment ends, while two-laned US 49E serves Tchula before encountering US 82 at Greenwood.
 Both routes continue north from US 82 and are linked again at Tutwiler.
 Continuing northwest, the highway passes through an interchange with US 61 as it enters Clarksdale.
 It is at Clarksdale that US 49 encounters "The Crossroads", the legendary junction with State Street (an old alignment of US 61) where the great blues musician Robert Johnson is reputed to have sold his soul to the devil.

 From Clarksdale, US 49 continues north and crosses the Mississippi River using the Helena Bridge where it enters Arkansas near the town of Helena.